Jaredslocker21/yourcommunity/README.md

 ### Colour-Scheme

 The main color schemes for the website is a clean white background (#ffffff).
-Black font rgb(17, 17, 17), violet alert messages rgb (17, 17, 17), button text and hover affects to add a hint of color to the website.
+Black font rgb(17, 17, 17), violet alert messages #cc2bab, and buttons, text and hover affects to add a hint red of color to the website, blue social icons are another shade of color.
 The Logo, Hero Image and Favicon have a colorful red thread through through out the website and I am lucky to have found matching content that represents the idea of the blog.
+Link that send you outside of the site are Blue.
 WE ARE ALL COLORFUL PEOPLE AND WE NEED bright imagery in todays world.

 ### Typography
-I am using a default HTML Typography that is New Times Roman and it one of the safest Fonts to use.
-I really like New Times Roman it is simple clean and does not distract from the members info and writings.
+I am using HTML's a default Typography that is **New Times Roman** site wide It is one of the safest Fonts to use.
+I really like New Times Roman it is simple clean and does not distract from the members photos and writings.

 ### Imagery